Where sex matters | Legal system

 Scottish court rules that sex is about paperwork, not biology

+This is the first in our series of posts about the Haldane judgment.
 A judgment handed down on 13th December in the Scottish court of session highlights the importance of a Sex Matters campaign to persuade the UK government to clarify the meaning of sex in the Equality Act 2010.
-SIGN THE PETITION TODAY The ruling concerns the meaning of “woman” in...
+SIGN...

 13th December 2022